Attention-Free Keyword Spotting: Related Work

 \subsection{Keyword Spotting}

 Keyword spotting (KWS) deals with identifying some pre-specified speech keywords from an audio stream.
 As it is commonly used in always-on edge applications, KWS research often focuses on both accuracy and efficiency.

-While research in keyword spotting goes back to the 1960s \cite{teacher1967experimental}, most of the recent and relevant works have been focused on the Google Speech Commands dataset \cite{warden2018speech}—which has inspired numerous works and has rapidly grown to be the standard benchmark in this field.
-Notably, the dataset has two versions, V1 and V2, consisting of 30 and 35 keywords respectively.
+While research in keyword spotting goes back to the 1960s \citep{teacher1967experimental}, most of the recent and relevant works have been focused on the Google Speech Commands dataset \citep{warden2018speech}, which has inspired numerous works and has rapidly grown to be the standard benchmark in this field.
+The dataset contains 1 second long audio clips, each containing an utterance of a word.
+Notably, there are two versions, V1 and V2, consisting of 30 and 35 keywords respectively.
+There is also a 12 keyword task for either version, where it is required to identify 10 keywords and two additional classes, `silence' and `unknown' (containing instances of the unused keywords).

-Initial approaches to keyword spotting on the speech commands consisted of convolutional models \cite{warden2018speech}.
-Majumdar and Ginsburg \cite{majumdar2020matchboxnet}, Mordido et al. \cite{mordido2021compressing}, and Zhang et al. \cite{zhang2017end} proposed lightweight CNN models with depth-wise separable convolutions.
-Andrade et al. \cite{de2018neural} proposed using a convolutional recurrent model with attention, introducing the usage of attention in the KWS task.

-Rybakov et al. \cite{rybakov2020streaming} proposed a multi-headed, self attention based RNN (MHAtt-RNN).
-Vygon and Mikhaylovskiy \cite{vygon2021learning} proposed an efficient representation learning method with triplet loss for keyword spotting.
-While the state of the art in KWS at that time was the method of Rybakov et al. \cite{rybakov2020streaming}, it was empirically seen that triplet loss performed poorly with RNN based models.
-The authors later obtained excellent results with ResNet \cite{tang2018deep} variants.
+Initial approaches to keyword spotting on the speech commands consisted of convolutional models \citep{warden2018speech}. \citet{majumdar2020matchboxnet}, \citet{mordido2021compressing} and \citet{zhang2017end} proposed lightweight CNN models with depth-wise separable convolutions. \citet{de2018neural} proposed using a convolutional recurrent model with attention, introducing the usage of attention in the KWS task. \citet{rybakov2020streaming} proposed a multi-headed, self-attention-based RNN (MHAtt-RNN). \citet{vygon2021learning} proposed an efficient representation learning method with triplet loss for KWS.
+While the state of the art in KWS at that time was the method of \citet{rybakov2020streaming}, it was empirically seen that triplet loss performed poorly with RNN-based models.
+The authors later obtained excellent results with ResNet \citep{tang2018deep} variants.